 Current mil spec for bolt carrier groups in military rifles (M16 and M4) is phosphate.
 Some advantages of phosphate over chrome include it’s lower cost and less visible appearance in a military setting - less shiny.
 Properly manufactured BCGs with a phosphate finish will still have a chrome lining inside the gas key and inside the carrier where the gas rings ride.
 Some people like the rough phosphate finish for it’s tendency to “hold oil” better than other finishes.
 The roughness of the phosphate finish wears down to become a smooth surface on the high wear points like the carrier rails.

 Also known as Melonite, Salt Bath Nitride or simply Nitride, this is a heat treating process that creates a case hardened surface by diffusing nitrogen into the metal surface.
 The resulting surface is extremely hard which makes it very resistant to wear and corrosion.
 Because nitrided bolt carrier groups do not require chrome lining of the gas key or inner areas of the bolt carrier, manufacturing costs are reduced.
 Black Nitride finished BCGs often have an attractive deep black finish.
+Probably because of this reduced cost factor and the quality of the Toolcraft brand, the Toolcraft Black Nitride BCG has become one of our best reviewed products with over 100 5-Star Reviews to date.
+See reviews here: Toolcraft BCG Reviews.
+An upcoming blog article will review and compare several Black Nitride BCGs including Toolcraft, Aero Precision, BCM and Bushmaster.

 Nickel Boron is an advanced metal finish that offers high resistance to wear and corrosion as well as having an ultra low co-efficient of friction.
 A nickel boron bcg will have greater lubricity and corrosion resistance than both chrome and nitride BCGs.
 For these reasons, it is a very popular AR BCG finish.
 UCT Coatings of Palm City Florida applies their patented EXO Nickel Boron finish to many products including AR-15 BCGs for Fail Zero and Toolcraft.